reymonera/pseudomonas_notebook/README.md

-# pseudomonas_notebook
+# A comparative genomic analysis of Pseudomonas aeruginosa strains isolated from oil-contaminates environments in Peru (Script Report)
-A notebook that presents the bioinformatic methods used by the Pseudomonas paper.
+This is a notebook that makes the scripts for this paper available.